prebid/prebid.github.io/dev-docs/modules/userId.md

 });
 {% endhighlight %}

 2) Publisher passes a placement ID and elects to store the RampID envelope in HTML5 localStorage.
+Make sure that the expiration time for localstorage is similar to what is set in ATS.

 {% highlight javascript %}
 pbjs.setConfig({